chris-madden/Data-API-Documentation-Project-3rd-Year/README.md

 ###Introduction

 This project is using the dataset 'Galway City Parking Locations' which can be found at the following url https://data.gov.ie/dataset/galway-city-car-parking-locations.
+You can also download the dataset from this repository if you wish.
 The design and documentation for the dataset is below.

 ###About the api